Italy: The Journey to Their 2006 World Cup Victory

 Being notoriously slow starters in major competitions, Italy needed a convincing win against Ghana in their opening World Cup group stage match.

-It was the only goal Italy would receive in the entire World Cup leading up to the final against France.
+It was the only goal Italy would concede in the entire World Cup leading up to the final against France.

 Another memorable incident from this game was Daniele De Rossi's vicious elbow which gave USA striker Brian McBride a bloody gash.
 De Rossi would be red-carded for the incident, spoiling his World Cup temporarily.

-Even though the match started on a sour note with Alessandro Nesta coming out early in the first half from injury, it would be his replacement, Marco Materazzi, who'd have his fingerprints all over Italy's run throughout the rest of the World Cup.
+Even though the match started on a sour note with Alessandro Nesta forced off early in the first half from injury, it would be his replacement, Marco Materazzi, who'd have his fingerprints all over Italy's run throughout the rest of the World Cup.

-What was an unfortunate end for a classy defender like Nesta turned out to be the saving grace for both Materazzi and his nation.
+What was an unfortunate end for a classy defender such as Nesta turned out to be the saving grace for both Materazzi and his nation.

 Was it or wasn't it a penalty, that is the question.